Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 2 - Friend or Foe.md

 > If he says no - Arbuckle reiterates that he is quite sure Jeremy is and will chose to imprison them instead to live out their remaining days of life.
 >
 > Players can make a history check (+14) to figure out who the fuck this guy even is - He is a man of myth, the original warrior to imprison Octogarf beneath Snottingham many moons ago.
 He has a great appreciation for all those that fought against that horrifying monstrosity and it appears he might have a soft spot for Jeremy if he is indeed who he thinks he is.
+>
+> If they choose to fight - go straight to break and set up escaping camp map - have them run into the swamp

 As you are all being dragged away to the prison cells of the camp ...